europeangeek/python_trainings/README.md

-# Welcome to my first file.
+# This repository is my roadmap to prepare for coding interviews.
+Enjoy the road with me.